borisavz/dp-bora/README.md

 ## Worklist item processing

-For transformations that need to examine only one operator node (i.e. commutativity), only operator applicability and equivalent node existence need to be performed.
+For transformations that need to examine only one operator node (i.e. *commutativity*), only operator applicability and equivalent node existence need to be performed.

-For transformations that examine two operator nodes (i.e. associativity, l-asscom and r-asscom), a more sophisticated analysis is required.
+For transformations that examine two operator nodes (i.e. *associativity*, *l-asscom* and *r-asscom*), a more sophisticated analysis is required.
 Need for this arises from the fact that when analyzing subtree hierarchy, we can be looking at either the left or the right operator present in the same searhed pattern.